 The NZAOC earned good revenue from the sale of waste products.
 During the 1918/19 period, the sum of £3,520 was paid into the Public Account in respect of sales of produce.

 The Influenza epidemic placed additional strain on the NZAOC with its staff rising to the occasion and providing important support to the local authorities The Epidemic.
 In November 1918 the epidemic that had such terrible effects on the populace of Wellington city that every assistance was given by the NZAOC to the civil community in the way of equipping temporary hospitals.
 To cope with the need for hospital accommodation, temporary hospitals were opened in some half-dozen buildings.
 All were equipped by the NZAOC, and the staff were congratulated for the way they rose to the occasion and worked night and day.

 On the 23rd September 1918 a Rugby team from the NZAOC met and defeated a team from Base Records by 12 to 5.
 In the evening the teams and other members of the staffs combined to hold a smoke concert.
 Major T. M’Cristell, Director of Army Ordnance and Supplies, presided, and a very pleasant evening was spent with musical items and speeches.

 A football match was played on Saturday 12 October between the NZAOC and Base Records.
-Resulting in a 11 to 3 win for the NZAOC.
-For the winners tries were scored by Captain King and Private Batchelor.
+Resulting in an 11 to 3 win for the NZAOC.
+For the winners, tries were scored by Captain King and Private Batchelor.
 Quartermaster-Sergeant Maclntyre converted one try.
 Both teams showed good form, but the NZAOC forwards proved too good for Records.
 Lieutenant Valentine kicked a penalty goal for the losers.
-Mr R Fordyce was referee.
+Mr R Fordyce was the referee.

 Personnel Movements -July 1918 to June 1919